CyPhAi-Project/CyPhAi-Project.github.io/content/open-positions.md

 We welcome applications from foreign (non-Japanese) nationals.
 This project is funded by the Core Research for Evolutionary Science and Technology (CREST) program from Japan Science and Technology Agency (JST).
 Positions are to be filled on a rolling basis with flexible start dates.
 The initial contract will end in March 2025 with the possibility of extension up to March 2026, when the project will conclude.
 Compensation is determined on the basis of your qualifications according to the employment regulations in Kyoto University or NII, with social insurances covered by the hiring institutions.

 Compensation for the successful candidate starts from 6M JPY/year before tax.
-(We would like to remark that living cost in Japan is quite low these days: Big-Mac with fries and soda in McDonald's is 750 JPY; you can have decent ramen with 1000 JPY.)
+(We would like to remark that living cost in Japan is comparatively more reasonable than North America and most European countries: Big-Mac with fries and soda in McDonald's is 750 JPY; you can have decent ramen with 1000 JPY.)

 #### Position Descriptions